kevink2022/blog/content/_index.md

 ### [Blog](/blog/blog/)
 My general thoughts and mental models of the world, mostly about software and organizations, along with some project blogs about different design choices and why I am made them.
 Generally an exercise in challenging my unorganized thoughts and turning them into concrete beliefs and ideas.
 ### [Learning](/blog/learning/)
-The most interesting articles, blog posts, conference talks, podcasts, books, and whatever else I found that inspired, influenced my thinking, and I'd like to share with the world.
-Be sure to check out the [#essentials](/blog/tags/essentials) tag first.
+The most interesting articles, blog posts, conference talks, podcasts, books, and whatever else I found that influenced my thinking.
 ### [Resume](/blog/resume/)
 Currently looking for a new opportunity!
 Check out my experience, and what I am looking for in a team here.
 ### [About me](/blog/about_me/)